-Feral hogs are a growing threat to Missouri, destroying crops, pastures and forests.
+Feral hogs are a threat to Missouri farmland, destroying crops, pastures and forests.
 Missouri must continue to develop and accelerate a unified plan to eradicate this pest from our state.

 Feral hogs have been present in Missouri for many years, and their population and range has steadily grown.
 As the population grew, so did its impact on the state.
 Agriculturalists across the southern half of the state have regularly seen row crops and pastures destroyed by this invasive pest.
 MOFB members believe the only acceptable goal regarding feral hogs is complete eradication.

 Black vultures are relatively new to Missouri, but their appearance on the scene has not been welcomed by farmers and ranchers.
 These birds prey on newborn calves and other animals, tearing them apart piece by piece for a meal.
 International treaties protect these birds from being killed without a permit, even if attacking livestock, because they migrate over international borders.

 MOFB’s involvement in this issue dates back more than a decade.
 In 2007, MOFB was a member of Governor Matt Blunt’s Feral Hog Task Force.
 To this day, MOFB members remain concerned with the property damage and disease threats caused by feral hogs and illegal transportation and release of the animals across the state.
 Our organization continues to be focused on promoting efforts to eliminate feral hogs.